-What do Michael J. Fox, Muhammad Ali, Alan Alda, Former President Bush, Neil Diamond, and professional cyclist Davis Phinney all have in common?
-They all have or had different types of parkinsonism of which Parkinson’s is one kind.
+What do Michael J. Fox, Muhammad Ali, Janet Reno, Alan Alda, Neil Diamond, and professional cyclist Davis Phinney all have in common?
+They all have or had different types of parkinsonism, of which Parkinson’s is one kind.

 Parkinson’s vs. Parkinsonism